 The direction of our commercial growth is northeast.

-There are several new shopping center developments over the last five years: 2000 - Time Square (11 units)(central part of town) and Wal-Mart Super Center (east part of town), 2002 - Ravenwood Plaza (10 units) (east part of town), 2004 - Sunrise Plaza (five units) (east part of town) and four new units in front of the Wal-Mart Super center (east part of town).
+There are several shopping center developments - 2000 - Time Square (11 units)(central part of town) and Wal-Mart Super Center (east part of town), 2002 - Ravenwood Plaza (10 units) (east part of town), 2004 - Sunrise Plaza (five units) (east part of town) and four new units in front of the Wal-Mart Super center (east part of town), 2006 - Signature Plaza.